roberto1648/deep-explanation-using-ai-for-explaining-the-results-of-ai/README.md

 ![png](README_files/README_51_5.png)

-The darkest point coincides with one of th eyes.
+The darkest point coincides with one of the eyes.
 Notice the horizontal striations inserted by the program on the puppy's face.
-The original image has one of such striations (by coordinates (110, 120)).
-It might be that the program used that as a suitable "seed" perturbation.
+The original image has some of such striations (e.g., by coordinates (110, 120)).
+It appears that the program used the striations as "seed" perturbations and then exaggerated/propagated them.
+By their nature, the convolutional layers can easily accomplish such feature propagation through the image.

 ```python